Do I need my wisdom teeth removed?

 - You should relax for the rest of the day.
 Once you reach home from the procedure, use an ice bag to help reduce any swelling.

-- Don’t spit or rinse forcefully for the next 24 hours to prevent the clot from dislodging.
+- Don’t spit or rinse forcefully for the 24 hours following extraction to prevent the clot from getting dislodged and restart bleeding.

 - Make sure to eat soft foods.